-Both in 2022 and moving forward it is critical for Statkraft to attract, develop and retain the workforce needed to deliver on our strategy and to lead the transition to renewable energy.
+Both in 2023 and moving forward it is critical for Statkraft to attract, develop and retain the workforce needed to deliver on our strategy and to lead the transition to renewable energy.

 Through Pulse surveys DHP's employees provide feedback regularly and influence how DHP can deliver on the commitment to have a great and inclusive employee experience.
-Pulse surveys were conducted in Q2 and Q4 2022, with a response rate of 100%.
-The Q4 survey showed an overall engagement score of 8.2 which was the same with the sector benchmark.
+Pulse surveys were conducted in Q2 and Q4 2023, with a response rate of 100%.
+The Q4 survey showed an overall engagement score of 8.2 which was 0.2 below the true benchmark.